tritemio/manta_manu/introduction.md

 period of a few tens o microseconds and the fluorescent emission is detected in two spectral bands (donor and acceptor, or D and A) by two separate detectors.
-Using two alternating lasers for excitation, a family of technique dubbed ALEX, allows separating singly- from doubly-labeled species, greatly extending the range of subpopulations that is possible to resolve in a sample.
+Using two alternating lasers for excitation, a family of technique dubbed ALEX\cite{Kapanidis_2005}, allows separating singly- from doubly-labeled species, greatly extending the range of subpopulations that is possible to resolve in a sample.
 As an example, dual-laser exitation allows separating D-only from 0 or low FRET species that would be undistinguishable with only a single excitation laser.